shrideio/shoebox/README.md

 The DNS providers a DNS API that is used by Certbot for proofing the domain name ownership for the SSL certificate acquisition.
 [Cloudflare](https://www.cloudflare.com/) is used as the default DNS provider for this setup.

-> IMPORTANT: If Cloudflare is not an option, there a few more [DNS providers compatible with Certbot](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
+> IMPORTANT: If Cloudflare is not an option, there is a few more [DNS providers compatible with Certbot](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438).
 In this case the actions described below must be adjusted accordingly.

-> WARNING: If the selected DNS provider is not compatible with Certbot the **Network** section may be deemed incompatible, and certificate acquisition and renewal setup must be conducted independently.
+> WARNING: If the selected DNS provider is not compatible with Certbot, the **Network** section is deemed incompatible.
+The certificate acquisition process and renewal setup must be conducted independently.

 1. <a name="cloudflare-account-setup"></a> Create a [Cloudflare account](https://dash.cloudflare.com/sign-up), the basic plan is free of charge.
 Add your domain name as a website and complete the verification process for proving the domain name ownership.

 2. <a name="cloudflare-name-servers"></a> Change the name servers in the control panel of your domain name provider to the Cloudflare's name servers.
-To get the name servers navigate to `DNS -> Cloudflare nameservers`.
-Depending on the TTL set in the domain name provider control panel it may take some time for the change to take effect, keep `ping`-ing the domain name periodically.
+To get the name servers, navigate to `DNS -> Cloudflare nameservers`.
+Depending on the TTL set in the DNS control panel it may take some time for the change to take effect, keep `ping`-ing the domain name periodically.

 3. <a name="turn-off-http-proxy"></a> Turn off the HTTP proxy for main and subdomain names. click the cloud icon ![Alt text](/resources/img/http_proxy_on.png?raw=true "HTTP proxy - ON") next to each domain/subdomain name to gray it out ![Alt text](/resources/img/http_proxy_off.png?raw=true "HTTP proxy - OFF").

-   > WARNING: If the http proxy is not disabled it will cause an obscure error response such as `ERR_TOO_MANY_REDIRECTS`.
+   > WARNING: If the http proxy is not disabled, it will cause an obscure error response such as _ERR_TOO_MANY_REDIRECTS_.

 4. <a name="cloudflare-dns-api-client"></a> Cloudflare DNS API client is used by Certbot for proofing the domain name ownership when acquiring an HTTPS certificate from [Let’s Encrypt](https://letsencrypt.org/).